DON2604/VoteWave/README.md

 **License**

-This project is licensed under the MIT License. 📜
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 Copyright © 2024